PortalNetwork/qcns/README.md

 > 📖🔍 Documents of the QuarkChain Name Service.

+## 💡 What is QuarkChain?
+QuarkChain is a secure, permission-less, scalable, and decentralized blockchain.
+One of the goals of QuarkChain is to utilize sharding technology to deliver over 1 million transactions per second (tps).
+Essentially, QuarkChain markets itself as a peer-to-peer blockchain with a high capacity throughput to help deliver fast and secure decentralized applications.

 ## 💡 What is BNS?
 BNS – or blockchain name system – is the protocol on the internet that turns human-comprehensible decentralized website names such as ‘website.perl’ or ‘mywebsite.eth’ into addresses understandable by decentralized network machines.